-Caution: Unlike the XRP Ledger Mainnet, test networks are usually centralized and there are no guarantees about the stability of altnets.
-These networks have been and continue to be used to test various properties of server configuration, network topology, and network performance.
+Caution: Unlike the XRP Ledger Mainnet, test networks are usually centralized and there are no guarantees about the stability and availability of these networks.
+They have been and continue to be used to test various properties of server configuration, network topology, and network performance.

 Parallel Networks and Consensus

 The main factor in determining which network a server follows is its configured UNL—the list of validators it trusts not to collude.
 Each server uses its configured UNL to know which ledger to accept as the truth.
 When different consensus groups of

 rippled instances only trust other members of the same group, each group continues as a parallel network.
 Even if malicious or misbehaving computers connect to both networks, the consensus process overrides the confusion as long as the members of each network are not configured to trust members of another network in excess of their quorum settings.